hameedahl/roadSimulation/README.md

 ## Contribution

-All art and images are not my own.
+All art and images used in the simulation are not my own.
 All credits to their respective owners.